How To Spruce Up A Boring Doorway With Fluted Wood Trim

 Step 3: Make it stick

-Apply construction adhesive to the back of the trim, focusing on the centre to avoid the glue spilling over, then press against the wall.
+Apply construction adhesive (we like LePage No More Nails) to the back of the trim, focusing on the centre to avoid the glue spilling over, then press against the wall.
 Once dry, use a brad nailer along the edges to further secure it.
+(This one has over 3000 5-star reviews on Amazon.)

 Pro tip: If the trim doesn’t align perfectly with the edges of the arch on your first try, you have time to place it in the right spot before it dries.